bbgit/bbgit.github.io/README.md

-### Conditions as of April 4, 2025 at 5:04:35 AM CDT
+### Conditions as of April 4, 2025 at 5:09:56 AM CDT

 Temperature: 59.60 &deg;F

 Feels like: 59.60 &deg;F

-Humidity: 96%
+Humidity: 97%

-Wind Direction: NNE
+Wind Direction: NW

 Windspeed: 0.0 mph